Physician Assistant Clinical Preceptors

 - Build collegial networks and relationships with potential employees

 - Adjunct faculty appointment opportunity available after successful completion of one full year as a preceptor and acceptance of at least four students per year.
-Adjunct faculty will have online asynchronous access to the Health Science Center Library’s journals and databases.
+Adjunct faculty will have online asynchronous access to the university library’s journals and databases.

 - HIPPA trained